-I admit, this is minimal, even for us… I mean, is there even a bowl here?
+I admit, this picture is minimal, even for us.
+I mean, is there even a bowl here?
 Modern art was not exactly what we were going for… we were just hungry.
-Sometimes we spend a lot of time on our photos, other times, it’s “got it? look good? is it clear? yes. great, lets eat…”
+Sometimes we spend a lot of time on our photos, other times, it’s “Got it?
+Look good?
+Is it clear?
+Yes.
+Great, let’s eat…”

-In front of my computer the next morning is when I sit alone with my head and go “if only we woulda… next time we should really…” and then I take a break and enviously pin other people’s photos.
-But really, I’d rather spend time figuring out new recipes than tediously trying to figure out… “with the fork? without the fork? with the napkin? that napkin is really wrinkled… ditch the napkin.”
+In front of my computer the next morning is when I sit alone shaking my head and go, “If only we woulda… Next time we should really…” and then I take a break and enviously pin other people’s photos.
+But really, I’d rather spend time figuring out new recipes than tediously trying to figure out… “With the fork?
+Without the fork?
+With the napkin?
+That napkin is really wrinkled… Ditch the napkin.”
 I’m sure our photos, over time, will evolve… but in the meantime, we’ve gotta eat…

 Styling (or lackthereof) aside, this a super delicious bowl of peanut-y green food.
 And feel free to throw in whatever vegetables you like or happen to have on hand.
 The sauce is completely versatile.
 I was just in a green mood that day.

 loosely adapted from the Tastespotting the blog

 - 8 ounces soba noodles or rice noodles